Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/beast/vulture.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 339, The Rise of Tiamat, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, The Wild Beyond the Witchlight.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Vulture](2-Mechanics/CLI/bestiary/beast/vulture.md)
 *Source: Monster Manual p.
 339, The Rise of Tiamat, Tomb of Annihilation, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, The Wild Beyond the Witchlight.
 Available in the SRD and the Basic Rules.*